Public health assessment

-Using the above information, we will assess if the chemical is likely to pose significant risks to public health.
+Using the above information, we assess if the chemical is likely to pose significant risks to public health.
 The use, concentration and physical state of the chemical when it reaches the public domain are important for this part of the assessment.

-Many notified chemicals have no adverse effect on public health, due to low potential for exposure and/or low toxicological hazard.
+Many notified chemicals have no adverse effect on public health, due to low potential for exposure and/or low toxicity.
 However, where frequent or prolonged public exposure to the chemical is anticipated due to its presence in consumer goods (for example, in cosmetics and personal care products), we may make a quantitative estimate of the user's exposure and systemic intake through repeated use.

 Some applicants may supply exposure information but, alternatively, we may apply an algorithm or default values based on those described in the European Commission's Risk Assessment of Existing Substances [pdf].
 Other sources of default values include those used by the Scientific Committee on Consumer Products.